EdinsonNM/observatorio/README.md

-# SIGMA CLOUD
+# OBSERVATORIO CUENCA CHANCAY LAMBAYEQUE

-This application is developed using vanilla.js and pure webcomponents
+This application is developed by Edinson Nuñez More and Luis Pintado Huaman